centroid457/alerts_msg/README.md

 ## GUIDE

-See tests for other examples.
+See tests and source for other examples.

 ### AlertSmtp